beatricexc/Car-Price-Pred-/README.md

 Business problem:

-Japanese car manufacturer is interested in penetrating the USA market and would like to know what are the go-to features for Americans when it comes to high-end cars.
+Japanese car manufacturer is interested in penetrating the USA market and would like to know what are the go-to features for Americans when it comes to purchasing high-end cars.